-First, you’ll need to remove the drain screen or stopper to get access to the drain.
-Usually, a screwdriver is all that’s needed to dismantle the screen, stopper or cover.
-(Sometimes, a hair clog will come up with the screen or stopper and the problem is solved).
+There are several ways to unclog a shower drain, but before you get started, you’ll need to remove the drain screen or stopper to gain access to the drain.
+Usually, a screwdriver is all that’s required to dismantle the screen, stopper, or cover.
+Sometimes a hair clog will come up with the screen or stopper, and the problem is solved.

-Look down the drain to see if you can find what’s causing the problem.
-Turn on the overhead light or use a flashlight to inspect the drain.
-Once you've found the culprit, use one of these five tips for unclogging the shower drain yourself.
+If that doesn't do the trick, look down the drain to see if you can find what’s causing the problem.
+Turn on an overhead light or use a flashlight to inspect the drain.
+Once you've found the culprit, use one of these five home remedies to unclog the shower drain.

 If you see a hair clog, reach in with your fingers to pull it out.
-If you can’t reach it, try using a straightened wire coat hanger with a bent tip to catch the clog.
+Feel free to put some kitchen gloves on first.
+It’s going to be a little slimy from the soap and shampoo buildup!
+If you can’t reach it or don’t have gloves on hand, try using a straightened wire coat hanger with a bent tip to catch and unclog shower drain hair.

-You can also try to use a toilet plunger for unclogging the shower drain or at least move it closer to the surface where you can reach it.
-It may take a few minutes of consistent plunging to get results.
+You can also try to use a toilet plunger to unclog the shower drain or at least move the blockage closer to the surface where you may be able to reach it.
+It may take a few minutes of constant plunging to get results.

-A plumbing snake can also do the trick.
-A plumbing snake can be purchased or rented at hardware or home improvement stores, and it is also handy for fixing toilet clogs.
+A plumbing snake can also do the trick to unclog the shower drain.
+This tool can be purchased or rented at hardware or home improvement stores, and it is also handy for fixing toilet clogs.

+Performing DIY unclogging of shower drains is never a fun task.
 To avoid shower drain clogs, always run hot water down the drain at the end of each use.
-If your drain does not have a good screen or cover, you can purchase plastic or metal ones at most hardware and home improvement stores, or in the household goods section of many grocery stores.
+If your drain does not have a good screen or cover, you can purchase plastic or metal ones at most hardware and home improvement stores or in the household goods section of many grocery stores.
 Taking good care of your home’s plumbing can help save you time, money, and frustration.